sam-bt/Cosc261-Compiler/README.md

 ## About
-This is a fully functional compiler that I coded, based on a provided template provided in the Cosc-261 course that converts a basic program into JVM instructions to produce an output
+This is a fully functional compiler that I coded, based on a provided template provided in the Cosc-261 course that converts a basic program into JVM instructions to produce an output.

 I have added comments on the classes/functions that were written by me

 ## Authors